ryan258/complex-react-app/README.md

 We want to also keep our reducer pure a free of side effects and only working with reactish things/state.

 So we do this side effect things in a useEffect

+# Actually Building the App

+## Profile Screen

+### useParams()

+We get this from react-route-dom module

+`import {useParams} from 'react-router-dom'`

+Use params returns an object that could have many different properties, so we destructure the ones we want.

+`const {userName} = useParams()`

+It's good to use with useEffect() so it only runs one, but if you're making something like an Axios call you can't do an async/await on it.
+You have to create one inside it.